 If you prefer a warm look in your images this can be a big problem.
 Yellow grass <<cringe>>.

-True story, I dislike the yellow grass look so much I’ve been eyeing darker grass varieties for our yard.
-But as a new photographer I didn’t notice yellow grass in my images.
+True story, I dislike the neon green grass look so much I’ve been eyeing darker grass varieties for our yard.
+But as a new photographer, I didn’t notice yellow grass in my images.
 It wasn’t on my radar.

 Now it’s hard for me to miss, and an adjustment to the grass and foliage in my images is an important step in my editing workflow.

-An accurate white balance setting is often warmer than the camera’s auto white balance setting would render it, and a warmer white balance often renders those greens more yellow than green.
+An accurate white balance setting is often warmer than the camera’s auto white balance setting would render it, and a warmer white balance can make your greens look more yellow or neon green.

 Lightroom offers an easy way to deal with this problem.
 This tutorial explains how to edit greens in Lightroom in the HSL/Color Panel.

 How to Edit Greens In Lightroom – Step 1